• Home

 What is an EPC Contract?

-An EPC Contract, also known as an Engineering, Procurement, and Construction Contract, is a comprehensive agreement that consolidates project detailed engineering, procurement, and construction responsibilities under a single overarching contract.
+An EPC Contract, also known as an Engineering, Procurement, and Construction Contract, is a comprehensive agreement that consolidates the detailed engineering, procurement of materials and equipment, and construction activities under a single, overarching contract.
+This contracting model is particularly well-suited for complex industrial and infrastructure projects, offering a streamlined approach where the owner benefits from a single point of accountability.

 When an EPC Contractor is engaged